Can Taking Medication Alone Fix Anxiety and Depression?

 By Patrick O’Neil, Group Facilitator, CAST Treatment Centers

-In her article, “Can Antidepressants Cure Depression?”
+In the article, “Can Antidepressants Cure Depression?”
 Depression Expert Nancy Schimelpfening writes, “The reason that antidepressants aren’t able to provide a permanent cure for depression lies in how they work.
 Antidepressants target one or more of the neurotransmitters which are believed to be involved in regulating mood, allowing a greater quantity of these neurotransmitters to remain available for use within the brain and theoretically making up for any deficiencies which might be causing a person’s depression symptoms.
 This effect is only temporary, however.
 When you stop taking the antidepressant, your brain chemistry will return to its previous state.”

 Yet this “temporary” fix isn’t the only issue with medications as Dr. Susan Heitler, in her Psychology Today article titled, “Anxiety Treatment: Should You Be Wary of Anxiety Medication?” where she warns of the addictive concerns for the drugs prescribed to combat anxiety; “Using anti-anxiety medications for any reason over many months or years invites addiction problems.
 While brief use to calm a short-term episode of overwhelming anxiety may be worthwhile, wariness is appropriate.
 Easing one difficulty—anxiety— by causing an equal or worse difficulty—addiction—is inappropriate.”